PFunnell/PFunnell.github.io/_posts/2025-04-14-obsidian-linker.md

 ---

 I’m thinking of turning this into an Obsidian plugin.
-If you think that sounds useful, let me know.
-Likewise, drop me a DM if you have ideas about where we could take this or what you could apply it to.
+If that sounds useful let me know.
+Likewise, drop me a message if you have ideas about where we could take this or what you could apply it to.

+---

+## What's in a name?

+We called this 'Metisem' a contraction of Metis, the pre-Olympian goddess of wisdom, counsel and deep thought and 'semantic'.
+A bit pretentious maybe but you've got to have a name. :blush:

 → [View it on GitHub](https://github.com/PFunnell/metisem)